Kinetic Architecture, Spaces for Living

 Beach and the group show, Metaphor, at the Hirshhorn Museum in Washington, DC.

 After designing many residential and commercial projects in New Mexico and New York, Conrad received his M.A. in Architecture from University of New Mexico in 2002.
 In 2010, on learning that the Paolo Soleri Amphitheater on the campus of the Santa Fe Indian School was threatened with demolition, Conrad undertook to advocate its preservation and to nominate the Amphiteater to the National Register of Historic Places.
 He delivered a talk on the project at TEDxABQ in September 2014.
+His ongoing work, The History of the Paolo Soleri Amphitheater became the theme project of the 2016 SITE Santa Fe International Biennial, Much Wider than a Line, with a gallery he designed featured as the introductory exhibit of the show.

 Architecture is in Conrad’s DNA.
 He learned early on how to build boats from his naval-architect father, and to honor the environment from his environmental-activist mother; her citizen-led efforts to clean up the Chesapeake Bay were models for ensuing initiatives.
 Henry Churchill, Conrad’s maternal grandfather, was an architect and urban planner in New York and Philadelphia who designed and built the first Bauhaus-inspired skyscraper in Manhattan.